magmald/blog/_posts/2023-08-25-that-night-divine.md

-In an ageless forest where shadows reign I wander lost, a young boy bereft, beneath a tapestry of ancient trees, with strong gnarled arms whispering to me.
+In an ageless forest where shadows reign I wander lost, a young boy bereft, beneath a tapestry of ancient trees, with strong gnarled arms, whispering to me.

 In a clearing I find a soft place to lay back and rest beneath a starlit cosmic dome.
-I find solace, the woods, my home.
 The sky above a midnight sea.
 Each star a tale of what could be.

 As slumber danced upon my eyes,
 A nymph, enchanting, did arise,